-On August 12th Elvira Cowles visited Eliza at the home of Sarah Cleveland.
+On August 12, 1842, Elvira Cowles visited Eliza at the home of Sarah Cleveland.
 The visit might not have been mentioned had it not immediately preceded disturbing events.
 On August 13th Eliza's sensual and secretive poem, The Bride's Avowal, was published in the Nauvoo newspaper, The Wasp.
-Given Dr. Bennett's published accusations, those reading the poem could have come to only one conclusion: Eliza was Joseph's willing lover.

 William Smith was editor of The Wasp.
 William had been accused of being complicit in Bennett's seductions.
-Williams past actions showed a willingness to damage Joseph Smith.28 William's future actions would demonstrate a continued willingness to seduce women.
-It is almost certain William was still sympathetic to the exiled Dr. Bennett in August 1842.
-29
+Williams past actions showed a willingness to damage Joseph Smith.29 William's future actions would demonstrate a continued willingness to seduce women.
+It is therefore likely William was still sympathetic to the exiled Dr. Bennett in August 1842.
+30 Given Dr. Bennett's published accusations, those reading the poem William published could only have concluded that Eliza was Joseph's willing lover.

 The day the poem was published, Sarah Cleveland made it clear Eliza could no longer remain in the Cleveland home.
-Eliza would write, "Mrs. Cleveland having come to the determination of moving on to her lot; my former expectations were frustrated..."
-30 Eliza's father prepared to take his daughter away from Nauvoo to his new home in Walnut Grove.
+Eliza would write, "Mrs.

+Cleveland having come to the determination of moving on to her lot; my former expectations were frustrated..."
+31 Eliza's father prepared to take his daughter away from Nauvoo to his new home in Walnut Grove.

 Learning that Eliza had been evicted and might be forced to leave Nauvoo, Emma Hale [Smith] sent Elvira Cowles to extend the offer of shelter in the Smith homestead.
 Eliza accepted.
 Oliver Snow, frustrated in his attempt to retrieve Eliza, wrote: "Eliza cannot leave our Prophet."
-31
+32